jdbwin/minimax-js/README.md

 3 `jest spec/test.js`

 ### FUTURE
 I plan to clean up the Minimax function and move it into its own module.
 I think it would be fun to make this configurable so it can be used by `DumbPlayer`.
 They can pick the best worst moves!
+Also, Minimax could benefit from memoization so I would like to implement that as well.

 GameState is also bugging me.
 Lots of redudant code in there.